 As the saying goes, if you don’t ask, you don’t get.
 Loads of YouTubers take the opportunity to ask their audience to subscribe to their channel in their videos.
 Just make sure you ask in a short, clear way that doesn’t take focus away from the main point of the video.

 Once you’ve landed a new viewer, don’t miss the opportunity to guide them towards more of your videos.
-Consider creating a playlist of similar content so that viewers can easily find your other videos and continue watching.
+Particularly the ones they’re likely to be interested in.
+Consider creating a playlist of similar content so viewers can easily find your other videos and continue watching.

-And make use of YouTube’s end card feature to show thumbnails for similar content when someone reaches the end of one of your videos.
-It's a great way to send them straight to your next blockbuster and keep them hooked on your content.
+And make use of YouTube’s end card feature to show thumbnails for similar videos of yours as soon as the one they’re watching has finished, sending them straight to your next blockbuster and keeping them hooked on your content.

 Don’t be shy about banging your own drum and promoting your YouTube channel!
 Take advantage of the different ways people can find your videos, both within YouTube and on other platforms.

-Consider how people will find your videos on YouTube and make sure you’re doing everything you can to hook viewers in.
-The first impression most people will have of a video is from the title and thumbnail, so get creative with a snappy name and an attention-grabbing thumbnail.
+Consider how people find your videos on YouTube and do everything you can to hook viewers in.
+The first impression people have of a video is from the title and thumbnail, so get creative with a snappy name and an attention-grabbing image.

 Don’t have the skills to whip up an eye-popping thumbnail for your videos?
-You can find thumbnail generators online that do the job for you.
+There are thumbnail generators online to do the job for you.
 If you want to take things a step further, sites like Tubebuddy allow you to test how effective your thumbnail is at getting people to click through to your videos.

 Check out other YouTubers in your niche and reach out to see if they’d like to collaborate with you on a video or livestream.
-Sharing audiences with similar interests means that their viewers are more likely to be interested in your channel and vice versa.
-You can help each other grow!
+Sharing audiences with similar interests means their viewers are more likely to be interested in your channel and vice versa.
+Help each other grow!

-You’ve already got an idea of which of your videos are racking up views and likes, but to really get under the bonnet and find out how to get more subscribers on YouTube, you’ll want to head to your channel’s analytics.
+You already have an idea of which of your videos are racking up views and likes, but to really get under the bonnet and find out how to get more subscribers on YouTube, you’ll want to head to your channel’s analytics.

-It’s a great free resource for creators that can help you to zone in on what’s making people click on your videos, how long they’re watching for, and ultimately gives you pointers on how to grow your channel.
+It’s a great free resource for creators to help you zone in on what’s making people click on your videos, how long they’re watching for, and ultimately gives you pointers on how to grow your channel.

-The click-through rate on a YouTube video tells you the percentage of your audience who were shown the thumbnail and decided to click through to view the video.
+The click-through rate (CTR) on a YouTube video is the percentage of your audience shown the thumbnail who then decided to click through to view the video.
 You can use this to see which of your videos are grabbing people’s attention and driving clicks.

 Take a look at which videos have the highest CTR on your channel and see why they might be attracting more viewers.
-It could be that those videos have particularly eye-catching thumbnails, or clear and catchy titles.
-See if you can learn any lessons that could help your future videos.
+It could be those videos have particularly eye-catching thumbnails, or clear and catchy titles.
+See if you can learn any lessons to help your future videos.

 After you’ve taken a deep dive into which of your videos people are clicking on, it’s time to figure out which videos are keeping people entertained for longer by checking out their watch times.

-You’ll be able to spot whether there are certain points that viewers stop watching, which could give you an idea of what you can do differently.
+Take a look at whether there are certain points when viewers stop watching, and see what you might do differently at that point in the video.
 Perhaps you could consider making your intros punchier, or make your edits quicker if people are dropping out before the end.

-Now you have the stats that show which of your videos are star performers, you can now use these insights to concoct YouTube alchemy and level up your future videos!
+Now you have stats showing which of your videos are star performers, you can now use these insights to concoct YouTube alchemy and level up your future videos!

-The perfect scenario is to have a video that draws people in and keeps their attention all the way through the content.
-Any videos that aren’t doing either of these things can give you valuable pointers for your next upload, whether you need to create better thumbnails that get people to click, or improve your future edits to keep people’s attention for longer.
+The perfect scenario is for a video to draw people in and keep their attention all the way through.
+Any videos not doing this will give you valuable pointers for your next upload.
+You might need to create better thumbnails to get people to click, or improve your future edits to keep people’s attention for longer.

 To make it super simple, check out our grid on what your next steps should be depending on what the CTR and audience retention rate is for each of your videos.

-It makes sense that if you’re looking to grow the subscribers for your channel, you’ll want to know which videos are actually getting people to subscribe already.
+When you’re looking to grow the subscribers for your channel, it makes sense to dig into which videos are actually getting people to subscribe already.
 It’s the simplest way of finding out what your audience loves about your channel!

 On the Audience tab, click on Subscribers and head to Advanced Mode.
 From here you can sort all your videos by the number of people who subscribed to your channel after watching, and use this to figure out what type of videos are attracting people to your channel.